handyteddy/Ratilovich/_posts/2022-05-15-ctf-cysecctf.md

 <img src="/assets/images/cysecctf/winrm1.png" height="100%" width="100%">

 <br>
-this use account is priviledged to read and write to the adminstrative share which give us access to the CTF flag!
+this new user account is priviledged to read and write to the adminstrative share which give us access to the CTF flag!
 <br>
 <img src="/assets/images/cysecctf/flag.png" height="100%" width="100%">